Simon MacCorkindale: Personal life

 MacCorkindale was married twice.
 His first wife was actress Fiona Fullerton; the couple married in 1976 and divorced in 1982.
-Following his divorce from Fullerton, MacCorkindale began a relationship with actress Susan George, whom he had first met in 1977; they married secretly in Fiji on 5 October 1984 and later held a second ceremony with family and friends in Berkshire, England.
-They had no children.
-With George, MacCorkindale lived on and managed an Arabian stud farm based in Exmoor.
+Following his divorce from Fullerton, MacCorkindale began a relationship with actress Susan George, whom he had first met in 1977; they married secretly in Fiji on 5 October 1984 and later held a second ceremony with family and friends in Berkshire, England.With George, MacCorkindale managed an Arabian stud farm based in Exmoor.

 Death

-MacCorkindale was diagnosed with bowel cancer in 2006, and underwent an operation to remove a section of his bowel during a two-week break from filming Casualty.
-Although the tumour was excised and the cancer went into remission following the surgery, one year later doctors discovered it had metastasised to his lungs.
-He continued to act during his treatment, returning to film his final series of Casualty in late 2007; he did not disclose his illness to his colleagues, and found it surreal when scripts required his character to inform patients that they had cancer or another incurable disease.
-He spent much of his fortune on private cancer treatment in the United States, with limited success.
-In November 2009, he publicly revealed that the disease was terminal, and he died on 14 October 2010 at a clinic in London.
+Simon MacCorkindale was diagnosed with bowel cancer in 2006.
+He underwent surgery to remove part of his bowel during a two-week break from filming Casualty.
+The initial surgery was successful, and the cancer entered remission.
+However, a year later, it was found to have metastasised to his lungs.

+Despite his illness, MacCorkindale continued to work, returning to film his final series of Casualty in late 2007.
+He did not disclose his condition to his colleagues, often finding it surreal when his character had to inform patients about cancer or other incurable diseases.
+He invested significantly in private cancer treatments in the United States, though these efforts met with limited success.

+In November 2009, MacCorkindale publicly announced that his cancer was terminal.
+He died on 14 October 2010 aged 58.